nhorman/dropwatch/README.md

 implementing a kernel feature which allows asyncronous notification of dropped packets when they happen.

+Building Dropwatch
+Dropwatch uses the autotools suite (autoconf/automake) to build.
+To build and install the utility run the following commands:
+./autogen.sh
+./configure
+make
+make install

 Questions
 Feel free to email me directly at nhorman@redhat.com with question, or if you find a bug, open a trac ticket here on the github page